The pros and cons of year-round school

-Thinking year-round school might be right for your child, but not sure if he'll miss summer vacation?
-Before you make the decision, here's a look at what this school system looks like and the pros and cons of year-round school.
+Think year-round school might be right for your child, but not sure if they'll miss summer vacation?
+Before you make the decision between year-round school vs. traditional school, here's a look at what this school system looks like and the pros and cons of year-round school.

 Kids who attend a year-round school go to class the same number of days as students on a traditional school schedule.
 The only difference?
 A year-round school calendar is spread out more evenly over the year.
 Students get more frequent breaks, but their breaks are shorter and they don't get a traditional 10- to 12-week summer break.